TYPO3-extensions/sphinx/Documentation/AdministratorManual/InstallingExtension/Index.rst

 	pair: Plugins; YouTube
 	pair: Plugins; Slideshare

-The third tab "3rd-party plugins" lets you activate additional Sphinx extensions.
+The third tab "plugins" lets you activate additional Sphinx extensions.
 Some of them are available on docs.typo3.org, and are as such suited for use with your extension manuals:

 .. figure:: ../../Images/em-plugins.png